jmmander/Google-Calendar-Conflict-Detector/README.md

 ### Prerequisites

-Python 2
+-Python 2
-An iCloud account
+-An iCloud account
-Access to imessage
+-Access to iMessage
-A google account and calender
+-A Google account and calendar
-Google Python API Client

 ### Installation